akinsikuoluwafemi/CF-calender/README.md

 7: I also wrote a few robust test cases that mocks the way the user uses the app.

+8: I am also using styled components for styling.

 # Thank You